 Italy: Sicily

 Tour-Only Itinerary

-One minute, you're walking on Zingaro's deserted coastline, the next you're making dessert with a Sicilian chef.
+One minute, you're walking through a field of wildflowers to one of Sicily's finest preserved temple at Segesta, the next you're making dessert with a Sicilian chef.
 Delizioso!
 A Slow Food maven, Daniela shares the finer points of zesting lemons, whisking ricotta, and chopping almonds as she teaches you to make a perfect cassata.
 Day after day, Sicily's mix of history, scenery, and outstanding cuisine keeps catching you off guard.
 A day after watching flamingos from a trailside bird blind, you're spying Bronze Age cliff tombs in Pantalica's limestone gorges, or discussing Aeschylus with your historian guide at Syracuse's ancient theater.
 From Byzantine mosaics to Greek temples, Etna's snowy summit to Planeta's sunny vineyards, this walking tour in Sicily never ceases to amaze.

-Highlights Stroll amid the ancient walls and columns of the Syracuse Archaeological Park with an expert historian, visiting the park's famed Roman amphitheater along the way.
-Adventure across the slopes of Mt.
-Etna-Europe's largest active volcano-hiking trails through wildflowers, forests, and overtop a hardened lava flow.
-Stay vineyard-side at the Planeta Estate, savoring fine cuisine made from family recipes and sampling celebrated vintages of the estate's own wine.
-Discover one of Sicily's greatest cultural treasures, the Cathedral of Monreale, perched on the slope of Monte Caputo.
-Savor a lunch of typical Sicilian specialties at our friend Daniela's farm estate, then step into the kitchen for a hands-on lesson in preparing Sicilian desserts.
+Highlights - Stroll amid the ancient walls and columns of the Syracuse Archaeological Park with an expert historian, visiting the park's famed Roman amphitheater along the way. - Adventure across the slopes of Mt.
+Etna-Europe's largest active volcano-hiking trails through wildflowers, forests, and overtop a hardened lava flow. - Discover one of the world's richest and most varied collection of Roman mosaics at the Villa Romana del Casale, a UNESCO World Heritage site. - Trace a coastal trail through the Oasi Vendicari Nature Reserve, home to 40 types of birds, and the perfect place for a refreshing dip in the sea. - Stay vineyard-side at the Planeta Estate, savoring fine cuisine made from family recipes and sampling celebrated vintages of the estate's own wine.